technik-gegg/OctoPrint-Smuff/README.md

 ## Interfacing

-The connection between all components looks like this:
+Here's a picture how all the stuff comes together:

 ![OctoPrint Config](https://github.com/technik-gegg/SMuFF-Ifc/blob/master/images/Config_OctoPrint.png)

-The main difference would be, that your printers extuder stepper driver (E0/E1) is not connected to your extruder anymore but instead to the Feeder of the SMuFF directly.
+The main difference to point out would be, that your printers extuder stepper driver (E0/E1) is not connected to your extruder anymore but instead to the Feeder of the SMuFF directly.
-OctoPrint is used to controll your printer and feed it with the GCodes needed, while it's also controlling the SMuFF when a tool change is pending.
+OctoPrint is controlling your printer and feeding it with the GCodes, while it's also controlling the SMuFF when a tool change is pending.
+All necessary operations for a tool change (i.e. unloading current filament, loading new filament, purging etc.) need to be configured in the OctoPrint settings within the GCode-Scripts section **Before tool change** and **After tool change**.

 ## Configuration

 There's not much configuration going on here, since the only relevant paramter is the baudrate using to connect between from the Raspberry Pi to the SMuFF.
-This has been constantly set to 115200 baud, which is supposed to be fast enough.
+This has been constantly set to **115200 baud**, which ought to be fast enough.
 If, for some reason, you have to change this baudrate, you'll have to modify it within the __init__.py source file.